-In the street that smells of meat, the man who looks like my old headmaster was inspecting a discarded cigarette packet.
-A younger man, who was smoking weed and wearing headphones, did hundreds of keepie-uppies in the road.
+In the street that smells of meat, the man who looks like my old headmaster is inspecting a discarded cigarette packet while a younger man, who is smoking weed and wearing headphones does hundreds of keepie-uppies in the road.

-On Easter Sunday some of the tenants of the flats had been kept awake until 1.30am by loud music – according to the handwritten note pinned to the front door.
+On Easter Sunday some of the tenants of the flats were kept awake until 1.30am by loud music according to the handwritten note pinned to the front door.

-I saw Jonny, he was petting the beautiful Burmese cat in Market Street.
-He said he thought it was so fine looking it could probably win Crufts – even though it isn’t a dog.
+I see Jonny, he’s petting the beautiful Burmese cat in Warneford Road.
+He says he thinks it’s so fine looking it could probably win Crufts even though it isn’t a dog.

-The gardens on the evens side of Daisy Road are still under a foot of snow – only the top of the wheelie bin with the sticker of the tropical beach scene on it at number 36 is visible because of the drifting.
-Outside number 12, an uncomfortable looking grey-haired woman in an overcoat and reactolite glasses was waiting at the bus stop with three drunks who were arguing over a bottle of White Lightning.
+The gardens on the evens side of the estate are still under deep snow.
+At number 36, only the top of the wheelie bin with the sticker of the tropical beach scene on it is visible because of the drifting.
+Outside number 12, an uncomfortable looking grey-haired woman in an overcoat and Reactolite glasses is waiting at the bus stop with three drunks who are arguing over a bottle of White Lightning.

-Further down, at the house with the threadbare Union-Jack doormat, an elderly woman with a tomato stain on her beige duffle coat asked me whether I’d seen the bin men.
-“I’m seventy-six years old," she said, "They shouldn’t do this to me.
+Further down, at the house with the threadbare Union-Jack doormat, an elderly woman with a tomato stain on her beige duffle coat asks me whether I’ve seen the bin men.
+“I’m seventy-six years old” she says, “They shouldn’t do this to me.
 It’s upsetting.
 I put it out and they’ve missed me again!”
-I told the woman I hadn’t seen the bin men, just the Wheelie Wash man who comes along in their wake.
-I handed her her mail – some promotional material from Boots about health and beauty products that can ‘supercharge your wellbeing’.
-"I’ll not be needing that!” she said, "It’s going straight in the bin—if it’ll fit!”
+I tell the woman I haven’t seen the bin men, just the Wheelie Wash man who comes along in their wake.
+I hand her her mail: promotional material from Boots about health and beauty products that can supercharge Your wellbeing.
+“I’ll not be needing that!” she says, “It’s going straight in the bin—if it’ll fit!”

-When I got back to the office my workmates were reminiscing about a retired colleague who once reversed his van into his own car, touched up the damage with Dulux, and then drove to Blackpool to “dry it off”.
-They asked me whether I remembered him.
-I said I did but our shifts hadn’t overlapped; I used to cycle home in my trainers, so I’d leave my work boots at the office overnight where, unknown to me, for several years, he wore them for the duration of his night shift, replacing them before I arrived for work again the next morning.
+When I get back to the office my workmates are reminiscing about a retired colleague who once reversed his van into his own car, touched up the damage with Dulux, and then drove to Blackpool to “dry it off”.
+They ask me whether I remember him.
+I say I do, but our shifts hadn’t overlapped.
+I used to cycle home in my trainers, so I’d leave my work boots at the office overnight where, without my knowledge, for several years, he wore them for the duration of his night shift, replacing them before I arrived for work again the next morning.